tensorflow/models/official/recommendation/uplift/README.md

 -   **metrics**: Keras metrics used in uplift modeling.
 -   **losses**: Keras losses used in uplift modeling.

+See the [uplift_modeling_intro.ipynb](uplift_modeling_intro.ipynb) for an introduction to uplift modeling and how to use the library to build, train and evaluate an uplift model on large scale data.

 ## Two Tower Uplift Model
 The initial release focuses on the family of models that follow a two tower uplift network architecture.
 The architecture draws inspiration from several